 - For the Cinnamon Rolls: Add yeast to 1 cup of lukewarm water.
 Stir with a spoon and set aside for about five minutes.

-- In the bowl of a stand mixer, add shortening, sugar, and salt to hot water and beat for 30 seconds.
+- In the bowl of a stand mixer, add butter or shortening, sugar, and salt to hot water and beat for 30 seconds.
 Let cool to lukewarm temperature.
 Stir in 2 cups of flour and mix until smooth.
 Add yeast mixture and mix until well combined.
 Mix in the beaten eggs.

 - Gradually stir in the remaining flour and mix with the dough hook for about 2 minutes.
 Remove dough from the bowl and place on a lightly floured counter.
 Knead by hand, add a little flour if the dough is still sticky.
 Knead until dough feels satiny and smooth.